nostrocket/nostr.dev/README.md

 # Nostr Event Kinds Reference

-A comprehensive, searchable reference for Nostr event kinds with real-world examples and library usage code.
+A comprehensive, searchable reference for Nostr event kinds with documentation and library usage examples.

 ## Features

-✨ **Valid Examples**: Uses properly signed, structurally correct Nostr events generated with nostr-tools
 🔍 **Advanced Search**: Search by event kind number, name, description, or NIP
 📱 **Mobile-Friendly**: Responsive email client-style layout that works on all devices
 📚 **Code Examples**: Ready-to-use code snippets for nostr-tools and NDK
 🚀 **Static Site**: Built with Next.js static export for fast, serverless deployment
-🔄 **Auto-Updated**: GitHub Actions automatically fetches fresh event examples
+🔄 **Auto-Deploy**: GitHub Actions automatically builds and deploys to GitHub Pages

 ## Quick Start